Mark Boals: Career

 2014 he started performing in the Las Vegas show, "Raiding the Rock Vault", as lead vocalists, and also plays guitar and bass.

 2019 Boals started performing with other Las Vegas show called "Tenors of Rock".

-Boals also now sings with the rock band Foundry whom are actively producing and performing concerts to audiences worldwide.
-Foundry is currently working with producer Colin Brittain.
+Boals is also an occasional singer-songwriter and bassist for the band Foundry, who is produced by Linkin Park drummer Colin Brittain.

+In 2025, Boals joined the melodic hard rock band Hearts On Fire and contributed to their debut album Sights & Wonders, released on July 25, 2025 by Pride & Joy Music.
+Two official videos accompanied the album's release, both directed, edited, and animated by Eitan Melody (EITANS DESIGNS).